 Holders of our ordinary shares and warrants should obtain current market quotations for their securities.
-Our ordinary shares and warrants were previously listed on Nasdaq under the symbols "NESR" and "NESRW," respectively.
-Our ordinary shares and warrants were delisted from Nasdaq effective on April 28, 2023.
-As at the date of the filing of this Annual Report, the Company's securities are quoted on the OTC Pink Market on an "unsolicited only" basis.
+Our ordinary shares and warrants (as defined below) were uplisted from OTC Pink Market effective as of October 22, 2024, and, on the date of this Annual Report, are quoted on the Nasdaq Capital Market under the symbols "NESR" and "NESRW", respectively.